firebase/extensions/google-translate/README.md

 This Mod requires the following environment variables to be set:

 - `LANGUAGES` a comma-separated string of languages, in the ISO-639-1 Code format.
 For example: English, Portuguese, Korean -> en,pt,kr.
+- `TRIGGER_PATH` the path to the Firebase real-time database under which translations should be stored.

 ### Required Roles